operator-framework/operator-controller/docs/drafts/developer.md

 Some additional setup is necessary on Macintosh computers to install and configure compatible tooling.

 ### Install Homebrew and tools
-Follow the instructions to [installing Homebrew](https://docs.brew.sh/Installation) and then execute the following to install tools:
+Follow the instructions to [install Homebrew](https://docs.brew.sh/Installation), and then execute the following command to install the required tools:

 ```sh
 brew install bash gnu-tar gsed
 ```

 ### Configure your shell
-Modify your login shell's `PATH` to prefer the new tools over those in the existing environment.
-This example should work either with `zsh` (in $HOME/.zshrc) or `bash` (in $HOME/.bashrc):
+To configure your shell, either add this to your bash or zsh profile (e.g., in $HOME/.bashrc or $HOME/.zshrc), or run the following command in the terminal:

 ```sh
 for bindir in `find $(brew --prefix)/opt -type d -follow -name gnubin -print`